Evil Dead: The Evil Dead (1981)

-Filmed in 1979 and released in 1981, this is the first film in the series.
-It introduces the series' protagonist Ash, the Book of the Dead, and the Deadites.
+Filmed in 1979 and released in 1981, The Evil Dead is the first installment in the series.
+It introduces the protagonist Ash Williams, the Necronomicon Ex-Mortis (also known as the Book of the Dead), and the Deadites.

 Evil Dead II (1987)

-Released in 1987, this film is a sequel to the original, continuing where the last film ended (a recap of the previous film is shown in the beginning).
-This entry shows the horrors of Ash's continuing battle with the Necronomicon Ex-Mortis and the Deadites.
-It also introduces elements of slapstick humor that came to define the series.
+Released in 1987, Evil Dead II is the second installment in the series and serves as a direct sequel to The Evil Dead, continuing from the events of its predecessor following a brief recap.
+The film follows Ash Williams as he continues his battle against the Necronomicon Ex-Mortis and the Deadites, while introducing the slapstick comedy that became a defining characteristic of the series.

 Army of Darkness (1992)

-Filmed in 1991 and released in spring of 1993 in the United States, this is the third film in the franchise (and the last featuring Ash Williams taking a lead role so far), taking Ash back in time to England in 1300 AD.
-The movie has horror attributes, but is based mainly on slapstick and action.
+Filmed in 1991 and released in the United States in 1993, Army of Darkness is the third installment in the series.
+The film follows Ash Williams after he is transported to England in 1300 AD.
+Compared to the first two films, it shifts its focus toward action and slapstick comedy while keeping some horror elements.

 Standalone films

 Evil Dead (2013)

-Evil Dead is the title of a film that serves as a soft reboot and a continuation of the Evil Dead franchise.
-Unlike the first three films, this one does not feature the character of Ash Williams in a major role (Ash only appears briefly in a post-credits scene) and instead follows a new protagonist named Mia Allen.
-The film is considered a continuation of the franchise, and plans to feature both Ash and Mia in future installments have been discussed.
+Evil Dead is a standalone sequel to the previous three films.
+Unlike those films, it does not feature the character of Ash Williams in a major role; Ash appears only briefly in a post-credits scene.
+Instead, the film follows a new protagonist, Mia Allen.
+It is considered a continuation of the franchise, and future installments featuring both Ash and Mia have been discussed.